rbe549/rbe549.github.io/project2bfall2023aerial.md

 - Any functions regarding reading, writing and displaying/plotting images in `cv2`, `matplotlib`
 - Basic math utilities including convolution operations in `numpy` and `math`
-- Any functions for pretty plots
+- Any functions for pretty plots and visualizations
+- Any assets for visualizations
 - Quaternion libraries
 - Any library that perform transformation between various representations of attitude
 - Any code for alignment of timestamps